ncatlab/nlab-content/pages/4/8/3/2/2384/content.md

 ### Ologs

-Ontologies are used in genomics to classify categories of observable phenomena such as [diseases](https://www.ebi.ac.uk/ols/ontologies/doid) or [genes](http://geneontology.org/).
-D. Spivak proposed a model for ontologies called _Ologs_.
-Ologs are freely generated categories over graphs whose objects and arrows are defined by (English) sentences such that
+[[ontology|Ontologies]] are used in [genomics](https://en.wikipedia.org/wiki/Genomics) to classify categories of observable phenomena such as [diseases](https://www.ebi.ac.uk/ols/ontologies/doid) or [gene expressions](https://en.wikipedia.org/wiki/Gene_Ontology).
+A category-theoretic model called "Ologs" was proposed to formalize such ontologies. _Ologs _ are freely generated categories over graphs whose objects and arrows are defined by (English) sentences such that

 * each object is a [nominal sentence](https://en.wikipedia.org/wiki/Nominal_sentence) about a given topic;